Why Do Buses Come In Threes

 Buy this Book

 Mathematics is the tool we use to fully understand the world around us.
 From the movement of a football through the air, to the trends in financial markets, we use mathematics to:

 Consequently students with advanced mathematical skills are in very high demand for careers including Engineering, Science, Design, Medicine, Finance, Business, Accounting, Management, Computing, Law and Social Science.

-So if you achieve a grade 8 or 9 at GCSE Mathematics and want to know the fundamental language of the universe giving yourself a boost in your future career, then studying A Level Further Mathematics is for you.
+So if you want to know the fundamental language of the universe and give yourself a boost in your future career, then studying A Level Mathematics is for you.

 Mathematics is often, incorrectly, seen as purely the means to get an answer to a sum, or a procedure to follow.
 In fact, Mathematics is much richer than that.
 As Dean Schlicter said, “Go down deep enough into anything and you will find mathematics.”